Protect families. Protect firefighters. Support fire sprinklers.

 FEMA Grants Used to Sprinkler Two New Homes

 A few ingenious minds in Oregon have secured federal dollars to safeguard some and educate entire communities on a key, home safety technology.
 Members of the Oregon Fire Sprinkler Coalition have received a grant from the Federal Emergency Management Agency to fire sprinkler two new homes.
 While the grant will cover the installation costs in homes, the money will second as a public education tactic for the necessity of home fire sprinklers in all new homes.
-For the full story, visit NFPA's Fire Sprinkler Initiative blog.

 Fire Marshal Sprinklers His Own Home